 Applying for a new job can be nerve-wracking.
 You never know whether you’ll land the position, what questions you’ll be asked during the interview, or even what to wear to one.
 Every decision matters when you’re trying to make a good impression.

 So how do you stand out when the job market you’re investigating is super competitive?
 Each employer will look for something different.
-However, there are some general strategies that can improve your standing as a candidate no matter where you apply.
+However, some general strategies can improve your standing as a candidate no matter where you apply.

 1. Craft the Perfect Resume